 - How To Fix: Ethernet Doesn’t Have A Valid IP Configuration

 Unknown USB Device Error Causes

 As we said above, there are many reasons behind the unknown USB device (device descriptor request failed) Windows 10 error.
-You must be aware of the settings and permissions give to the USB devices as Windows settings might not let an external device connect to it.
+You must be aware of the settings and permissions given to the USB devices, as Windows settings might not let an external device connect to them.
 Below we have mentioned some of the major causes of device descriptor failed error in Windows, so you can fix them easily.